alechat/PLCiL/README.md

 # PLCiL
-Implementation of the Pseudo-Labeling for Class incremental Learning
+Implementation of the Pseudo-Labeling for Class incremental Learning.

+Link to paper: TBA (Waiting for the official link from BMVC)

 ![PLCiL](images/PLCiL.png)

-# Work In Progress
-Documentation will be completed by the start of the conference: November 22, 2021.

 # Requirements